Maryland Labor Laws Guide

 Moreover, when providing meal breaks to employees, employers must abide by 2 rules:

-Although breaks are not mandatory by state or federal law, many employers choose to include breaks as part of a collective bargaining agreement.
+Although breaks are not mandatory by state or federal law, many employers choose to include them in a collective bargaining agreement.

 Healthy Retail Employee Act

-Since March 2011, the Maryland Department of Labor has been enforcing a law concerning break times in retail stores.
+The Maryland Department of Labor has been enforcing a law concerning break times in retail stores since March 2011.

 According to the Healthy Retail Employee Act, an employer is required to provide (un)paid breaks to employees if they own a retail establishment that: